abhijit-15/Deconvolution3D/README.md

 5.It also stores different stacks in .mat format so that they can be used directly by the codes.

 6.*For RL:*
-a.Ensure that you have run getPSF.m
+..a.Ensure that you have run getPSF.m
-b.Then run runRL.m
+..b.Then run runRL.m

 7.*For ADMM:*
-a.Ensure that you have run getPSF.m
+..a.Ensure that you have run getPSF.m
-b.Then run runADMM.m
+..b.Then run runADMM.m

 8.For detailed understanding of the above two methods you may want to refer this paper.
 (https://www.osapublishing.org/abstract.cfm?uri=AIO-2016-JT3A.44)